flytbase/flytdocs/source/docs/FlytSim/OnboardApps.rst

 	   :tab-width: 2
 	   :lines: 12

-* Please refer to :ref:`FlytAPIs<api_reference>` to get more information on the available list of APIs.
+* Please refer to :ref:`FlytAPIs<list-of-APIs>` to get more information on the available list of APIs.

 Python - Execution
 """"""""""""""""""